understanding-the-connected-home/book/controlling_privacy.md

 _Privacy is a spectrum.
 We need to explore how to best express and refer to this spectrum._

 ### The Privacy Dimmer
-The Privacy Dimmer would accommodate this gradual dimming by mapping the various systems and subsystems (sensors, analytics, etc.) that make up a connected home to settings on the privacy spectrum: If the privacy was turned up to the max, nothing would sense or process activity in the house - the house would be "dumb" again, ie. in a state like all homes until 10 years ago.
+The Privacy Dimmer would accommodate this gradual dimming by mapping the various systems and subsystems (sensors, analytics, etc.) that make up a connected home to settings on the privacy spectrum: If the privacy was turned up to the max, nothing would sense or process activity in the house—the house would be "dumb" again, ie. in a state like all homes until 10 years ago.
 Turned all the way the other direction, all tracking, sensing, processing would be active, whatever this might mean for any given smart home.

 ![Privacy dimmer sketch](/img/privacy_dimmer_sketch.png)